-The Grand Canyon Lodge North Rim sits at the end of Arizona Highway 67, just by Jacob Lake.
+The Grand Canyon Lodge North Rim sits at the end of Arizona Highway 67 near Jacob Lake.
 The highway is accessible via Utah and Arizona.
-Follow the link below to find trip planning information including maps, directions, transportation, and other activities.
+Follow the link below to find trip planning information including maps, directions, transportation and other activities.

 Explore all of the various hiking and backpacking opportunities from the Grand Canyon's North Rim.
 Challenge yourself with the rim-to-rim hike or find a shorter route to keep you around the North Rim area.
 Follow the link below to learn more about the hiking trails within Grand Canyon National Park.

 "Get Outdoors, It's Yours!" is a national campaign focused on getting America's youth outside and engaging with nature.
 The goal of this initiative is to encourage children and their families to spend more time outdoors.
 The National Park Service site provides fun activities and information about Web Rangers, Junior Rangers (RangerZONE) and Park Fun.
 Click on the link below to get to know the NPS Web Ranger site and the exciting activities offered for kids of all ages.